 Note how Plated asked permission to repost an Instagram photo of one of its customers.

-Secondly, all of their Instagram followers will be able to see the repost on Instagram, which means their friends will be likely to look at your page and check out your brand – either to congratulate their friend or gauge how jealous they should be.
+Second, all of their Instagram followers will be able to see the repost on Instagram, which means their friends will be likely to look at your page and check out your brand, either to congratulate their friend or gauge how jealous they should be.

 Lastly, the original poster will likely thank your brand on their own.
 See how excited @ss_karkenny was when Anthropologie shared her content?
 She not only thanked the brand but also tagged two friends.

-Reposting images, videos, quotes and other materials can be a powerful part of your Instagram strategy, and will help foster great relationships between your brand and your audience.
-Show viewers that your brand isn’t just something you care about – their friends, family and peers are just as excited about what you’re doing and your company’s future.
+Reposting images, videos, quotes, and other materials can be a powerful part of your Instagram strategy and will help foster great relationships between your brand and your audience.